Discover tips for managing life with HAE

 Use stress management techniques

 Emotional stress has been identified as a trigger for many people with HAE.
-Make time every day to do something that helps you de-stress, whether it's doing yoga, meditating or simply pausing to take a deep breath.
+Make time every day to do something that helps you de-stress.